kang1Oh/kang1Oh/README.md

     <dl>
       <dd>
         <p>
-          <br /> Living in the internet, it felt nice at first.
+          <br /> Living on the internet, it felt nice at first.
 I was far away from the worries that
           <br /> plagued me in the real world.
-I could sleep wherever I want, eat whatever I want,
+I could sleep whenever I want, eat whatever I want,
           <br /> and most importantly, go enjoy my time leisurely for once.
           <br />
           <br /> Every path I took led me farther and farther from my computer, where I came from.